Enamel paint is oil-based, while latex paint is water-based. So, can you apply enamel over latex paint?

 It takes enamel paint 24 hours to dry fully (cure).
 You must wait until the finish cures before using the surface or sealing with a topcoat.

-Related Read: Latex Paint vs Enamel Paint?
+Related Read: Latex Paint vs. Enamel Paint?

-Latex Over Enamel Paint
+Can You Apply Latex Over Enamel Paint?

 Latex paint must penetrate the surface to stick, but since it can’t penetrate (soak into) the enamel paint coating, the paint won’t stick.
 Instead, the latex paint will turn tacky or sticky.